tonym128/tonym128.github.io/_posts/2021-06-29-arduboy-tv-on-esp32-with-ps3-remote-control.md

 Originally I tried with [Mr Blinky's library](https://github.com/MrBlinky/Arduboy-homemade-package)

-It's great and does the trick for a lot of different types of Arduboy's on different screens and different pin out for Arduino's.
+its great and does the trick for a lot of different types of Arduboy's on different screens and different pin out for Arduino's.
 After a bunch of false starts, I found the ESP8266 conversion for [ESPBoy](https://www.espboy.com/)

-Once I grabbed this, the first thing I do is always get it up and running on the hardware it's built for, so I grabbed an ESP8266, a compatible screen and breadboard it all and worked on it until I got it up and running (and then played some games for a while)
+Once I grabbed this, the first thing I do is always get it up and running on the hardware its built for, so I grabbed an ESP8266, a compatible screen and breadboard it all and worked on it until I got it up and running (and then played some games for a while)

 With this done, the next steps was to replace the processor, there were a lot of changes, but mostly removing and changing libraries.
 I'll list some highlights

 - PROGMEM isn't a thing on ESP32, remove references
 - avr/pgmspace.h has moved to pgmspace.h on ESP32
 - EEPROM isn't great and has to be worked
-- Tones didn't work, had to rework the code and it's still a bit hacky
+- Tones didn't work, had to rework the code and its still a bit hacky
 - Changed the controls to use the PS3 controller
 - Change the output code quite substantially to be threaded and output to the TV
 - Because of needing threading, I had to modify the code of every game!